Live Music Saturday Nights at Grinders

 Special Sunday Jazz - No Cover

-This Sunday, June 24th, we are happy to offer the chill and casual sounds of Jazz Island Rewind.
+Sunday, July 15th, we are happy to offer the chill and casual sounds of Jazz Island Rewind.
 4p to 6p.

 Drop in, eat, drink and get into the casual funky groove of Jazz Island Rewind.
 Reservations accepted but certainly not required.

-Jazz Island Rewind is comprised of veteran musicians John Osborn and John English.
+Jazz Island Rewind is comprised of veteran musicians John English and guests.

 July 7th - The Daily Flash

 In the mid '60s, The Daily Flash found a way to fuse folk, rock, blues, bluegrass and jazz.
 That process lives on in this stunning line up.
 The new edition of The Daily Flash has earned a reputation as a dynamic vocal band of consummate instrumentalists.
 The band features ASCAP composers and does original tunes, but their favorite trick is interpretation.
 They breathe life into an eclectic repertoire of folk, rock, Celtic and Delta swamp fusion.
 The Daily Flash brings the spirit of the sixties into the 21st century and delivers to stages all around the Northwest.